mmguero/python-mmguero/README.md

 * `CheckOutputInput` - run command with arguments and return its exit code, stdout, and stderr
 * `ChooseMultiple` - select multiple options from a list of options
 * `ChooseOne` - select a single option from a list of options
+* `ChownRecursive` - "chown -R" a file or directory
 * `ClearScreen` - attempt to clear the screen with `clear` (\*NIX) or `cls` (Windows)
 * `ContainsWhitespace` - check if any character in a string is whitespace
+* `ContextLockedOrderedDict` - an OrderedDict that locks itself and unlocks itself as a context manager
 * `CustomMakeTranslation`
 * `DeepGet` - safe deep get for a dictionary
 * `DeepSet` - convenience routine for setting-getting a value into a dictionary